llm-bible/llm-bible.github.io/_publications/yerukola2024is.markdown

 bibkey: yerukola2024is
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.08760"}
-tags: ['RAG', 'ACL', 'Reinforcement Learning']
+tags: ['ACL', 'RAG', 'Reinforcement Learning']
 ---
 Humans often express their communicative intents indirectly or non-literally, which requires their interlocutors -- human or AI -- to understand beyond the